 Power strips MUST:

--Have a surge protector and have an on/off switch
+- have an on/off switch AND

--No outlet extenders are allowed that do not have surge protectors, on/off switch AND reset button
+No outlet extenders are allowed that do not have surge protectors, on/off switch AND reset button

--No electrical cords may run underneath rugs
+No electrical cords may run underneath rugs

-a.
 Refrigerators – At this time period we are only allowing one microwave and mini refrigerator per bedroom in the following halls: Cypress, Asilomar, Willet, Manzanita, Yarrow, Avocet, Tortuga, and Sanderling.

-b.
-Microwaves cannot exceed 850 watts and must be UL approved for both the unit and the power cord.
+- Microwaves cannot exceed 850 watts and must be UL approved for both the unit and the power cord.

-Appliances and Furniture – Furniture: Furniture provided by the university may not be transferred from one room to another or exchanged between rooms, nor can room furniture be removed or stored elsewhere within or outside university facilities.
+Furniture: Furniture provided by the university may not be transferred from one room to another or exchanged between rooms, nor can room furniture be removed or stored elsewhere within or outside university facilities.

 Certain housing assignments such as East Campus apartments have access to upstairs balconies.
 Occupancy of these spaces is limited to the total number of residents in the housing assignment plus 2 additional students, not to exceed 5 individuals total at one time.
 Over-occupancy of these spaces is a potentially serious safety issue, and use of these spaces is monitored by Student Housing & Residential Life.
 Students seen to be over-occupying these spaces will be asked to reduce the occupancy to established limits.
 Repeated reminders about safe occupancy limits may result in conduct referral.

-Students utilizing barbecue pits are responsible to be attentive to their barbecue and the proper disposal of coals.
+Students utilizing barbecue grills are responsible to be attentive to their barbecue and the proper disposal of coals.
 Barbecues can only be used between 8am to 10pm.
 Individuals utilizing campus barbecues are required to follow the Main Campus quiet hour Community Standards.
 Improper use of barbecue facilities may result in conduct referral.

-In accordance with the CSU Monterey Bay Zero Tolerance Policy on Campus Violence, Student Housing & Residential Life acknowledges that civility, understanding, and mutual respect are responsibilities of all members of the university community and its visitors.
+Student Housing & Residential Life acknowledges that civility, understanding, and mutual respect are responsibilities of all members of the university community and its visitors.
 These tenets are intrinsic to excellence in teaching and learning and to the existence of a safe and healthy community/workplace.
 Threats of violence or acts of violence not only impact the individuals concerned, but also the mission of the university to foster higher education through open dialogue and the free exchange of ideas.
 Each member of the university community has the obligation to report threats or acts of violence to the appropriate university authority.
 The following items describe Student Housing & Residential Life Community Standards relating to behavior that may impact the academic success, health, and/or safety of self/others:

-Behavior – Disturbing/ Endangering: Behavior that endangers or disturbs others' own personal safety is prohibited.
+Disturbing/endangering: Behavior that endangers or disturbs others' own personal safety is prohibited.
 This includes intentionally, recklessly, or negligently causing physical harm.
 Creating undue mental or emotional harm to any person such that it limits their ability to access the essential services of the university and/or Student Housing & Residential Life is prohibited.

-Behavior – Threats: Any threat or action of physical, emotional, or verbal harm in any form (including, but not limited to online postings, written statements, verbal interactions, assault/battery, physical fights, malicious pranks, etc.) to any community member or guest is prohibited.
+Threats: Any threat or action of physical, emotional, or verbal harm in any form (including, but not limited to online postings, written statements, verbal interactions, assault/battery, physical fights, malicious pranks, etc.) to any community member or guest is prohibited.

 Bicycles are only permitted inside university residence hall rooms, suites, and apartments with the consent of all roommates within the residence hall room, suite, or apartment.
 Bicycles are not permitted to be in, or stored in, building common spaces (laundry rooms, stairwells, balconies, lounges, etc.) that are not designated, as Promontory has designated indoor bicycle storage in the form of bicycle racks by the elevators of each floor.